Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Introduction

 Recently, we have reported on a morphological instability at topological disclination defects in curved hexagonal epithelia in the three-dimensional vertex model (VM) \cite{Drozdowski_PRR24_Topological_defects_VM_shells}.
 This buckling instability arises because spherical epithelia are effectively elastic shells, similar to viral capsids \cite{Lidmar_PRE_2003_icosahedral_instability_shells, Nguyen_PRE05_viral_capsid_spontaneous_curvature} or buckyballs \cite{Witten_EuPhysLett93_Fullerene_Ball_icosahedral_instability}, for which such an instability is known since the pioneering work by Seung and Nelson \cite{Seung_88_PRL_Conical_instability_disclination}.
-However, the standard VM does not consider that cells might adapt their own interfacial curvature to their mechanical environment, which must be the first step toward bulging and extrusion.
-Here we investigate this aspect by using the bubbly vertex model (BVM).
-In contrast to the normal VM, which describes multicellular systems with flat interfaces, in the BVM the interfaces are curved \cite{Ishimoto_PRE14_Bubbly_vertex_dynamics, Boromand_PRL18_Jamming_deformable_polygons, runser_NatCompSci24_SimuCell3D_bubbly_vertex_with_nucleus_and_bending}.
+However, the standard VM does not consider that cells might adapt their own interfacial curvature to their mechanical environment.
+Here we investigate this aspect by using the theoretical bubbly vertex model (BVM) and by analyzing experimentally observed cell shapes in spherical mouse colon organoids.
+In contrast to the normal VM, which describes multicellular systems with flat interfaces, in the BVM the interfaces are curved \cite{Ishimoto_PRE14_Bubbly_vertex_dynamics, Boromand_PRL18_Jamming_deformable_polygons, runser_NatCompSci24_SimuCell3D_bubbly_vertex_with_nucleus_and_bending, Staddon_2024_Curved_edges_vm_fluidity, Arroyo2025_active_gel_bubbly_vertex_model}.
 Such interfacial curvature leverages the three-dimensional nature of the cellular system and allows for different mechanisms than the usual VM-approach to epithelia.
-Here we show that the BVM for curved epithelial sheets naturally explains why and how cells can extrude preferentially at topological defects.
+On the experimental side, colon organoids are particularly suited to address the coupling of mechanics, cell shape and topology, as they form spherical epithelial monolayers.
+They are derived from stem cells gathered from colonic crypts, recapitulate developmental processes of the colon and thus serve as important model system for development and disease \cite{Sprangers2021_Review_organoids}.